adhuliya/ajit-toolchain/README.md

-Note that if this setup fails, the user should refer the `./docker_setup.sh` which stands as a reference to the well tested system environment.
+Note that if this setup fails, the user should refer the `./docker_setup.sh` which stands as a reference to a well tested system environment.

 ## Clean the slate